evilsin666/evilsin666/README.md

 ![evilsin666's GitHub stats](https://github-readme-stats.vercel.app/api?username=evilsin666&show_icons=true&theme=tokyonight)

 ## 📫 How to reach me
-Feel free to connect or check out my repositories here on GitHub!
+Feel free to connect me at ranjithsnair1999@gmail.com or check out my repositories here on GitHub!

 <!---
 evilsin666/evilsin666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.